tachiyomiorg/website/src/help/faq/README.md

 #### How do I pause reading history or go incognito?

-Enable Incognito Mode by going to <Navigation item="more"/> → Incognito Mode.
+Enable Incognito Mode by going to <NavigationText item="more"/> → Incognito Mode.

 #### Can I make Tachiyomi only read my downloaded chapters?
 Why am I not able to disable downloaded only?

-Enable Download only by going to <Navigation item="more"/> → Download only.
+Enable Download only by going to <NavigationText item="more"/> → Download only.

 #### What is DNS over HTTPS?

 DNS over HTTPS is an experimental way of providing, as the name implies, DNS resolution via HTTPS.
 It provides the advantage of not being vulnerable to Man-in-the-middle attacks (due to TLS encryption in HTTPS), preventing DNS spoofing.
 If you would like to learn more, go [here](https://www.cloudflare.com/learning/dns/dns-over-tls/).
 It allows some blocks to be circumvented without using a VPN.

-You can enable this feature by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/>.
+You can enable this feature by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>.

 #### What should I do if I cannot screenshot within Tachiyomi?
-You have Secure Screen on, disable it if you want to screenshot by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_security"/> → Secure Screen.
+You have Secure Screen on, disable it if you want to screenshot by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_security"/> → Secure Screen.

 #### How do I backup my library automatically?
 How do I move data from one phone to another?
 Learn how to use the backup and restore feature [here](/help/guides/backups/), and learn how to enable automatic backups [here](/help/guides/backups/#turning-on-auto-backups/)